c2tonyc2/sysadmin-decal/basic/lab.md

 192.168.162.0/24 dev eth1  proto kernel  scope link  src 192.168.162.162
 ```
 A packet destined for `8.8.8.8` would be forwarded out eth0, the default gateway.
-A packet destined for `10.0.2.1` would be forwarded according to second entry, out of eth0.
+A packet destined for `10.0.2.1` would be forwarded according to the second entry, out of eth0.
-A packet destined for `10.0.2.254` would be forwarded according to third entry, out of eth0.
+A packet destined for `10.0.2.254` would be forwarded according to the third entry, out of eth0.
 A packet destined for `192.168.162.254` would be forwarded according to the fourth entry, out of eth1.

 ## Private IP addresses and NAT